-Towards the end of his presidency Touré changed many of his policies and tried to liberalise the economy.
+Towards the end of his presidency Touré changed many of his policies and tried to liberalize the economy.
 He died in March 1984.

 In the Grip of the Military

-Following the death in December 2008 of president Lansana Conté, an army contingent under Captain Moussa Dadis Camara took power in a coup d'état.
-'Dadis' promised that he'd quickly clean up the Guinean house, organise elections and return to the army barracks.
+Following the death of President Lansana Conté in December 2008, an army contingent under Captain Moussa Dadis Camara took power in a coup d'état.
+“Dadis” promised that he'd quickly clean up the Guinean house, organize elections and return to the army barracks.
 His initial measures, such as cracking down on Guinean drug rings (Guinea is one of West Africa's hubs of the cocaine trade), and announcing anti-corruption measures and new mining deals (the country is hugely rich in natural resources, owning 30% of the world's bauxite resources), gained him many followers.

 However, his announcement in 2009 that he would consider standing in the upcoming elections, and increasing violence committed by members of the army, provoked furious reactions.
 On 28 September 2009, army elements quashed a large demonstration with extreme violence.
 A UN commission denounced the events as a crime against humanity, and it is thought that over 150 people were killed.
 Two months later, Dadis was shot (but not killed) following a dispute with his aide-de-camp Toumba Diakite.